 All together, thanks to the joint effort of the 13 Group Leaders, we now have over 160 participants involved in the project.
 The break down picture shows that they belong to:

 - 18% NGOs, International Organisations, and Others

 Gender representation is the following: 70% Male, 30% Female.

 - 36% Extra-EU

-As outputs of the work the 14 Focus Groups are performing, during the months June through September 2020, there are 14 White Papers.
+As outputs of the work the 13 Focus Groups are performing, during the months June through September 2020, there are 13 Whitepapers.
 One for each thematic group.
 Questions at stake: How is the manufacturing ecosystem reacting to specific critical issues due to this transformative situation?
 What are the lessons learned, best practices and recommendations to stimulate future courses of actions in a post-COVID 19 manufacturing paradigm?
 How do post-pandemic best practices and developments impact the evolution of manufacturing?

-The 14 thematic White Papers will be then recollected in a comprehensive, multi-disciplinary White Paper, to be edited by the Foundation, under the supervision of prof. Marco Taisch, our Scientific Chairman.
+The 13 thematic Whitepapers will be then recollected in a comprehensive, multi-disciplinary Whitepaper, to be edited by the Foundation, under the supervision of Prof. Marco Taisch, our Scientific Chairman.
 The goal is to highlight how the various areas of the globe are planning the New Normal, pointing out the specific critical issues and best practices adopted, with a focus on manufacturing as the main enabler for post-crisis reconstruction and development.